precocity/gcp-retail-workshop-2018/airflow/README.md

 # Airflow Hands-On Lab
 ## Overview
-In the previous BigQuery exercise you ran an number of DataFlow jobs manually.
-In a production environment you would want to automate these against some type of schedule.
-Airflow is the tool of choice for automating ETL jobs, due to its rich set of built-in operators and ability to create custom operators.
+In the previous BigQuery labs you ran an number of DataFlow jobs manually.
+In a production environment you would want to automate these jobs on a schedule.
+Airflow is the tool of choice for automating ETL jobs, due to its rich set of built-in operators, create sophisticated orchestration for the movement of data and an ability to create custom operators to extend its functionality.

 This lab is designed to demonstrate how to use Terraform to create a compute instance and then configure an Airflow instance using Ansible.